tox-dev/tox/docs/tutorial/getting-started.rst

  Understanding the output
 **************************

 On the first run, tox creates virtual environments and installs dependencies.
+The environments land in a ``.tox`` directory next to your configuration file; add it to your version control ignore file, or relocate it entirely as shown in :ref:`howto_out_of_tree_envs`.
 Subsequent runs reuse existing environments unless dependencies change:

 .. code-block:: bash